mzakocs/GoogleMeetBreakoutSecurity/README.md

 This project is purely for educational and research purposes.
 Do not use this code maliciously.

 ## Introduction
 This vulnerability was discovered after a basic foray into how the Google Meet breakout room system works.
 The breakout rooms feature has almost no security implementations, and any that are in place are extremely easy to bypass.
 It can be assumed that Google hastily developed this feature to compete with Zoom for virtual learning.
 Still, the lack of permissions and necessary checks is borderline negligible from a security perspective.
-This vulnerability was submitted to the Google Vulnerability Reward Program and is currently awaiting a fix, but the security team stated that I could release my prototype/writeup due to the mildness of the vulnerability.
+This vulnerability was submitted to the Google Vulnerability Reward Program and fixed accordingly.

 ## Images
 ![Screenshot](images/screenshot.png)